 From the above discussion, a parallel line has been drawn among HTML elements, HTML tags, and HTML attributes.
 It is important to note that both the tags and attributes are within an element.
 While the elements tell the browser what to display, the attributes define how they will behave.

 The tags mark the beginning and the end of an element.
 They may not be necessary for some elements, especially the closing tags.
 Equally important, the attributes are only within the opening tags.
-With such information at your disposal, we hope that you will have an easy time using HTML.
+With such information at your disposal, we hope you will find it easy to use HTML.